conda-incubator/conda-store/docusaurus-docs/community/design/user-personas.md

 #### Tools they need to do their job

-In addition to Alia’s tools, cloud/hpc tooling
+In addition to Alia’s tools, cloud or High Performance Computing (HPC) tools (for example, Google Cloud Platform's web interface and CLI tools.)

 #### Journey with conda-store

 - Discovery:
-    - OSS Community, conferences, peers
+    - OSS Community, conferences, peer suggestions
     - Tries out conda-store locally and finds it useful
 - Onboarding:
     - Documentation, self-exploration
 - General Use:
-    - Setup, deployment using the conda-store docs, within current Lab infra
+    - Setup and deployment using the conda-store docs, within current Lab infra
-    - Add team members, create default namespaces and environments, referring to the docs
+    - Add team members, create default namespaces and environments, referring to the documentation
     - Onboard team members to the tool with demonstrations
     - Track and limit resource utilization
 - Collaboration:
     - Uses environments created by colleagues to verify their work
 - Troubleshooting:
-    - Docs, issue tracker (reach out to the conda-store dev team)
+    - Documentation, issue tracker (reach out to the conda-store dev team)

 #### Pain points or biggest challenges

-- Facilitating reproducible env sharing within teams by setting up relevant infra
+- Facilitating reproducible environment sharing within teams by setting up relevant infrastructure
-- Managing and supporting team-members like Cleo
+- Managing and supporting team-members (like Alia)
 - May not have DevOps expertise to setup and manage conda-store for the team
 - Reliable environments with guardrails for people new to software development principles (example, not comfortable with YAML spec)
 - Sharing environments widely, considering different operating systems and infrastructures.

 #### Core needs

-- Setting up & managing packaging infra for the lab, potentially on an HPC system as as non-devops professional
+- Setting up & managing packaging infrastructure for the lab, potentially on an HPC system as as non-devops professional
 - Visibility into groups’ package requirements and resources used
-- Sharing environments widely, considering different operating systems and infrastructures.
+- Sharing environments widely, considering different operating systems and infrastructures

 ### User: Emma